akiliuhk/nv_service_mash_testing/README.md

 NeuVector should have blocked the traffic as a deny rule is defined in the custom group.

-Let's execute the command below in one of the pods in `demoy` namespace.
+Let's execute the command below in the `demoy-app-1` pods in `demoy` namespace.

 ```bash
 kubectl exec -ti demoy-app-1-5dcc54b48f-2n8r4 -n demoy -- bash